-Most of what you'll need for installing molding successfully is decent compound miter saw, a hammer or nail gun, a measuring tape and or combination square, and of course, some trim molding.
-We'll cover this more in detail later, but keep in mind, some hardware and tools will be required, if you want to sign your name to this.
+Most of what you'll need for installing molding successfully is decent compound miter saw, a hammer or nail gun, a measuring tape, and or combination square.

 If you've got everything you need, you're now ready to cut and fit any piece of trim by simply following these tips below.

 Prepare the Tools and Materials Beforehand